 Never cover ringworm, as it thrives in humidity.
 For ringworm, use Lamisil topical cream (over the counter ointment) and it will usually resolve in a couple of days.
 (Lotrimin is not as effective as lamisil).

 Staph, short for staphylococcus, is a type of bacteria that normally enters through an open wound or hair follicles.
 It may appear as a red spot or boil in early stages.
 It is also easily spread and can be extremely dangerous if left untreated.
-While antibiotics can cure most forms of staph, there are strains that are resistant to antibiotics—leading to amputation or death if not treated properly.
+Don't wait to see a doctor.

 Staph is most easily caught by people with an open wound.
 That’s why it is essential to cover wounds, even if they are scabbed over.
 Bandaids alone are not sufficient as they will inevitably come off in training.
 Tape over the bandaid and cover it with clothing.